mohammadhoseinbaba/ResearchTrack2/README.md

 ## 🧠 Project Overview

-This ROS package is part of the second assignment for the Research Track II course.
+This ROS package is part of the First assignment for the Research Track II course.
 It interacts with a simulated robot in Gazebo and consists of three main ROS nodes that handle robot navigation, target tracking, and performance analysis.

 ---